irshu355/Android-WYSIWYG-Editor/README.md

 If you come across any bugs or needs, please mention it on issues, i will address it and resolve it the latest possible.

-Third Party Libs Used
+Libraries Used
 -------------------

- - Glide
- - Gson
- - Jsoup
+ - Glide, Gson, Jsoup